Hon. Charles William Baillie-Hamilton1

 George Baillie-Hamilton, Lord Binning was born on 24 December 1856.1 He was the son of George Baillie-Hamilton, 11th Earl of Haddington and Helen Katharine Warrender.1 He married Katharine Augusta Millicent Salting, daughter of William Severin Salting, on 21 September 1892.1 He died on 12 January 1917 at age 60.1

-George Baillie-Hamilton, Lord Binning was styled as Lord Binning between 1870 and 1917.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Bachelor of Arts (B.A.).1 He fought in the Egyptian Campaign in 1882.1 He fought in the Sudan Campaign between 1884 and 1885.1 He was Lieutenant-Colonel of the Royal Horse Guards.1 He was invested as a Member, Royal Victorian Order (M.V.O.).1 He held the office of Deputy Lieutenant (D.L.) of Haddington.1 He fought in the Black Mountain Expedition in 1889, where he was mentioned in despatches.1 He held the office of Lord-Lieutenant of Berwickshire.1 He was invested as a Companion, Order of the Bath (C.B.).1 He was Temporary Brigadier-Geenral between 1916 and 1917.1
+He was styled as Lord Binning between 1870 and 1917.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Arts (B.A.)1 He fought in the Egyptian Campaign in 1882.1 He fought in the Sudan Campaign between 1884 and 1885.1 He was Lieutenant-Colonel of the Royal Horse Guards.1 He held the office of Deputy Lieutenant (D.L.) of Haddington.1 He was appointed Member, Royal Victorian Order (M.V.O.)1 He fought in the Black Mountain Expedition in 1889, where he was mentioned in despatches.1 He held the office of Lord-Lieutenant of Berwickshire.1 He was appointed Companion, Order of the Bath (C.B.)1 He was Temporary Brigadier-Geenral between 1916 and 1917.1

 Children of George Baillie-Hamilton, Lord Binning and Katharine Augusta Millicent Salting